CKOehlenschleager/ML-AI-Capstone-Project/README.md

 # Capstone Project – Machine Learning &amp; Artificial Intelligence

-This Capstone Project serves as a demonstration of the skills acquired through the *Professional Certificate in Machine Learning &amp; Artificial Intelligence* from **Imperial College London**.
-While the specific project topic is still being finalized, it will involve applying various machine learning algorithms to solve a real-world problem.
-Potential project areas include sports analytics, investment, or insurance.
-(This README will be updated once the final topic is selected.)
+This repository contains my work for the capstone project in the Professional Certificate in Machine Learning & Artificial Intelligence from Imperial College London.

+The focus of this project is to optimise a set of unknown functions using Bayesian optimisation and simpler baseline models such as linear regression.
+The functions are proxies for real-world optimisation problems, and the focus is on approaching them in a methodical and statistically responsible way — particularly given the limited data available.

 Skills: Data Cleaning, Statistics, Machine Learning Algorithms, Data Visualization, Data Presentation.